 This evaluation begins about six months prior to the individual's scheduled release date.
 The BPH is ultimately governed by the California Department of Corrections and Rehabilitation (CDCR).
 It is the board that determines who will and will not be released on parole.

-If the Board of Parole Hearings believes that an inmate is a potential SVP, it refers the individual to the California Department of Mental Health's Sex Offender Commitment Program Evaluation Unit for further screening.
+If the Board of Parole Hearings believes that an inmate is a potential SVP, it refers the individual to the California Sex Offender Management Board for further screening.

 Even if the inmate is scheduled to be released, the Board may require him/her to remain incarcerated for a maximum of an additional 45 days in order for the Department of Mental Health (DMH) to examine the case.7